CrisN28/Azure-Practice-Labs/03-Azure-Storage-Accounts/02-Container-SAS-Blob/README.md

 ## Objectives - Exercise 01:

 - Deploy a **private blob container** in Azure using an ARM template with restricted access
+- Automate deployment using Infrastructure-as-Code principles with ARM templates
 - Configure restricted access to ensure security
-- Automate deployment using Infrastructure-as-Code principles with ARM templates

 <br>

 # Exercise 02 - Generate a SAS Token and Upload an Image

 ## Objectives - Exercise 02:

+- Generate a **SAS token** to allow controlled access to a private container
+- Securely upload an **image** (blob) to the storage account using SAS authentication
+- Apply security and access control best practices in Azure Storage

 <br>